Become a WhatWorks® Member and gain access to all research resources.

 See our Membership FAQs

-An "activity stream" is a stream of updates, changes and comments from people in an internal network (team, workgroup, organization, special interest group) all on a single page.
+An "activity stream" is a stream of updates, changes, and comments from people in an internal network (e.g., team, workgroup, organization, special interest group, etc.) all on a single page.

-“ADDIE” is a standard instructional design model that stands for analyze, design, develop, implement and evaluate.
-The ADDIE model is a widely accepted approach to developing instructional programs.
-This model was developed in 1975 by Florida State University.
+“ADDIE” is a standard instructional design model that stands for analyze, design, develop, implement, and evaluate.
+A generally accepted approach to developing instructional (traditional) programs, the ADDIE model was developed in 1975 by Florida State University.

-The ADDIE model, which is widely used in the development of any traditional training program, has been extended in many ways.
-In today's informal learning programs, designers must add on-demand, social, and embedded learning into their learning environment.
+In today's informal learning programs, designers must add on-demand, social, and embedded learning into their learning environments.
 It is also very important to do detailed audience analysis, which often involves building "personas" which describe various learner types.

 “Agile software development” is a group of methodologies based on iterative and incremental development, for which requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.
-It promotes adaptive planning, evolutionary development and delivery, a time-boxed iterative approach, and encourages rapid and flexible response to change.
+It promotes adaptive planning, evolutionary development and delivery, and a time-boxed iterative approach, as well as encouraging rapid and flexible response to change.
 Agile software development is a conceptual framework that promotes foreseen interactions throughout the development cycle.